nemediano/nemediano.github.io/publications.md

 ### Graphic Modeling of a Pneumatic Body with OpenGL using Differential Equations

 ![ Bachelor thesis ]({{ site.baseurl }}/static/images/bachelor_thesis.jpg "Bachelor thesis image")

+This work is about how to make a graphics simulation of a soft body.
+The soft body is made -as it is usual in graphics- of a 3D mesh.
+Moreover, in this work we assume that the edges of the mesh are springs and that the soft body is air stuffed.

+To make a Physics based animation, we define a set of forces that act on the mesh vertex.
+Then, we use the accumulated force to integrate Newton’s equation and obtain the speed and positions of the vertex in the scene.

+The applied forces are: the gravity, the spring-dampers and the pressure forces.
+The last one is the result of using the ideal gas equation.

+We detail the development of a program that implements all these ideas to make an interactive animation.
+The implementation was made in C++ language with OpenGL as a library to render graphics.

+We made a set of tests to corroborate the correct qualitative behavior in the implementation.
+Finally, we made an analysis of the program’s performance; where we estimated which sections are the most computational expensive.

 * The original thesis was presented in 2008.
 However, in 2019 I decided to do a new edition using only free software and modern OpenGL and rewriting some of the text, which resulted in a [full repository](https://github.com/nemediano/TesisLicenciatura){:target="_blank" rel="noreferrer noopener"} for this work.